jesuscasal23/habitsComponent/README.md

 # Habits-UI-Component
 This is a component that I have been creating for the productivity app: Prodzr

 Welcome! if you are reading this in means that your are interested in my aplication, I am glad.
 As I mention on my website I cannot link the entire repository of the prodzr project.
 Here comes a brief explination of how the component I have been building should behave.
-It is not perfect but i think it can give you a good idea of what i can do and what still stands before me.
+It is not perfect nor is it finished but i think it can give you a good idea of what i can do and what still stands before me.

 -----------------------------